posted on January 1, 2023

-There are several local and international schools available for education in French or the local language as well as a few English or bilingual options.
+There are several local and international schools available for education in French or the local language as well as a few English or bilingual options in some areas.

 The successful applicant(s) will receive a full compensation package with the expectation that, once appointed, efforts will be made to raise a portion of support costs through the applicant’s network of friends, family, local church, or other resources.
 Information on support costs will be made available upon application.
 Training and/or coaching in fundraising is available.

 Applicant(s) should be aware that serving in the international world often requires a higher degree of grace and flexibility.
 For example, overseas teams can be suddenly and unexpectedly impacted by illness, government decisions, financial realities, team changes, or other factors beyond the team’s control.
 The challenge for applicants is that these factors can sometimes necessitate the sudden redefining of a position, which may take place before, during, or after the application/interview process has begun or is completed.

 Please email the IPO office at [email protected].